 She did say “light reading amel.”, but still, I take your point!

 It is kind of strange!
 Apparently, it is in the repertory Mind/desire to read and nux is a 1 under it.
 Go figure! 😛

 Wow!
 Thanks, Maria!
 I didn’t even think to look there!
 That does explain a lot!

 Time to congratulate our winner–Maria from Greece!
 And honorable mention to Jitka for observing that if Hillary’s constitution is Sulphur, the remedy could be its complement, Nux vomica.
 Nice going, Jitka!

-I’ll see everybody back here next year!
+I’ll see everybody back here again next year!
 Happy New Year everyone!

 Elaine Lewis, D.Hom., C.Hom.